• Skip to main content

 Colorado drunk driving laws define three different types of impaired driving.
 They are DUI, DWAI, and DUI per se.

 You are considered to be driving under the influence (DUI) if you operate a motor vehicle while under the influence of alcohol, drugs, or a combination of the two.
-Colorado defines “under the influence” of alcohol as having a BAC of 0.08% or above.
+Colorado defines “under the influence” of alcohol as having a blood alcohol concentration (BAC) of 0.08% or above.

 You are considered to be Driving While Ability Impaired (DWAI) if you are operating a motor vehicle while slightly impaired by drugs or alcohol.
-If your BAC is between 0.05% and 0.08%, you will be presumed to be DWAI.
+If your BAC is between 0.05% and 0.08% on a chemical test or blood test, you will be presumed to be DWAI.

 Finally, Colorado also recognizes per se DUIs.
 In a per se DUI, the officer does not have to prove that you are impaired, just that your BAC is above the legal limit.
 For example, you might pass field sobriety tests with no trouble, but if you blow a 0.08% on the breathalyzer, you can be charged with a per se DUI.